 You are not required to do all the elective courses in your focus area.
 Courses marked with an asterisk are essential to the wireless focus.

 Cost of School

 There are many ways to offset the cost of your degree.
 With our program, you will be eligible for paid internships starting your sophomore year.
 There are also scholarships and other financial aid options.
 For more information check out the university's financial aid section.

 Program educational objectives describe what graduates are expected to attain within a few years after graduation.
 Three to five years after matriculation, graduates of our Bachelors of Science in Computer Engineering program will be:

-- Agile: Graduates understand that education is a lifelong process and are well prepared for continuing studies, including graduate studies.
+Adaptive: Graduates apply education as a lifelong process and are well prepared for continuing studies, including graduate studies.

-- Broad: Graduates have a knowledge of computing principles that includes all levels of modern computational architectural/infrastructure, operating systems and component-based hardware/embedded/software systems.
+Broad: Graduates have a knowledge of computing principles that includes all levels of modern computational architectural/infrastructure, network communications, operating systems and diverse platforms including component-based hardware/embedded/software systems.

-Students who complete the BS in computer engineering will have:
+Students who complete the Bachelor of Science in computer engineering will have: